JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 Thanks Stefan Stranger for providing me with his AzGovViz outputs executed on his implementation of EnterpriseScale.
 Make sure you read Stefan´s Blog Article: <a href="https://stefanstranger.github.io/2020/08/28/EnterpriseScalePolicyDrivenGovernance/" target="_blank">Enterprise-Scale - Policy Driven Governance</a>

-Special thanks to Tim Wanierke, Brooks Vaughn and Friedrich Weinmann (Microsoft)
+Special thanks to Tim Wanierke, Brooks Vaughn and Friedrich Weinmann (Microsoft).

+Kudos to the <a href="https://www.tablefilter.com/" target="_blank">TableFilter</a> Project Team!

 ## AzAdvertizer